The Speckled Sussex is one of the world’s oldest chicken breeds earning them the title of heritage breed!

 Are Speckled Sussex Good Layers?

-Speckled Sussex chickens are excellent at egg laying and can produce anywhere between 180 and 250 eggs per year.
-These numbers are similar to a Barnevelder chicken’s which is another good egg laying breed.
+Speckled Sussex chickens are excellent at laying eggs and can produce anywhere between 180 and 250 eggs per year.
+These numbers are similar to Barnevelder chickens which are another good egg layer breed.

 They produce a brown egg color that is large in size and will continue their egg production through the winter months.